-16 foot aluminum boat with motor and trailer.
+.

 Other significant pieces of equipment include an ice sled, a “Jaws of Life” extrication tool and a cascade system for recharging breathing apparatus (owned jointly with other towns).
 The Department is also responsible for 12 dry hydrants.
 These hydrants provide adequate water supply for locations in the western part of town, but more supply points are needed in the east.